Elastic Gradient Descent, an Iterative Optimization Method Approximating the Solution Paths of the Elastic Net: Connection to Steepest Descent and the General Stagewise Procedure

-The number of ones in $\Ioie$, $p_1$, is the number of parameters that are updated in a given time step.
-As optimization proceeds towards convergence, all gradient components approach zero, and thus each other.
-This means that $p_1$ increases (i.e.\ more parameters are updated), but not necessarily monotonically, towards $p$ as optimization proceeds.
-However for $\alpha>0$, some absolute gradient components may oscillate around $\alpha\cdot|g_m|$, being updated in one time step, but not in the next.
-In that case we may have $p_1<p$ even at convergence.
-Also note that $p_1$ is not explicitly defined; its value is a consequence of Definition \ref{dfn:ioie}.
+We define $p_1(t)\in[1,p]$ to be the number of ones in $\Iegds$, i.e.\ the number of parameters that are updated at time $t$: \begin{definition}[$p_1$] \end{definition} As optimization proceeds toward convergence, all gradient components approach zero, and thus each other.
+This means that $p_1$ increases (i.e.\ more parameters are updated), but not necessarily monotonically, toward $p$.
+However, for $\alpha>0$, some absolute gradient components may oscillate around $\alpha\cdot|g_m|$, being updated in one time step, but not in the next.
+In that case, we may have $p_1<p$ during the entire training.
+Also, note that $p_1$ is not explicitly defined; its value is a consequence of Definition \ref{dfn:p1}.

-According to \citet{ali2019continuous}, it is unnormalized gradient descent, rather than normalized gradient descent that corresponds to ridge regression, which suggests that the normalization should be dropped in Equation \ref{eq:el_grad_desc_x}.
-Hence, we also present another version of $\dxev$, that we refer to as unnormalized elastic gradient descent, which is simply a combination of coordinate and gradient descent with $\Ioie$ as before. \begin{definition}[Unnormalized Elastic Gradient Descent Update Direction]\footnote{Equation \ref{eq:unnorm_el_grad_desc_x} actually corresponds to an alternative formulation of $\dxiv$ in Equation \ref{eq:dxi_ii}, $\dxiv=\frac{\sgn(\Ioii\gv)}{\|\sgn(\Ioie\gv)\|_1}$.
-With small modifications, Theorems \ref{thm:h_alpha_1} to \ref{thm:eg_norm_eps} hold also for this version of elastic gradient descent.} \end{definition}